 FULLY BOOKED, Please sign up to the waiting list on https://forms.office.com/e/ffxLMSVCDS

 In collaboration with our Supporting Sponsor Mazars we host an afternoon on the Directive on measures for a high common level of cybersecurity across the Union (NIS 2)

 Members of supervisory boards, directors and board members, (internal) auditors, CIOs and CISOs and other officials involved in information security and cybersecurity.

-- 14:30 Overview of the key DORA requirements, Mr. Drs.
+- 14:30 Overview of the key NIS2 requirements, Mr. Drs.
 Jeffrey de Bruijn, Director cyber security & data protection Mazars IT Audit & Advisory

 - 16:15 Group discussion and wrap-up.